ratpack/ratpack/README.md

 # Ratpack

-## A micro web framework for Groovy
+## A Micro Web Framework for Groovy

 This project is the core Ratpack code.
 It is of interest to developers wanting to extend the Ratpack framework itself—which hopefully means you!